codementality/docker-for-drupal-development/docs/lessonthree.rst

     Docker does not recognize DNS entries in the host's `/etc/host` file when resolving domain names and aliases.

-Save this file.

 4. Create a custom NginX container
 ##################################

 We're going to create a custom NginX container image to replace the image we're currently using, and modify the NginX container to load the newly added config file

-By default, the "official" NginX container uses the default configuration file that get installed when NginX is installed.
+By default, the "official" NginX container uses the default configuration file that gets installed when NginX is installed.
 We can, however, create our own container that loads the configuration file we just created.

 Create a file called `Dockerfile` in the `docker/nginx` directory, and put the following in it: